 There was a follow up issue of Whoreson Dog that had been printed with a four-color cover.
 It had an impressive list of contributors including work by poet Spoon Jackson, a prison inmate from Tennessee that is serving a life sentence.
 My co-editor took a last minute job in Japan, and he bailed on his apartment, leaving all of the printed pages that were waiting to be collated for the bindery.
 For everybody that submitted work and have wondered what happened, I sincerely apologize.

-One of the first things that I did as a working professional was to write seven text history books for a couple of academic publishers.
+One of the first things that I did as a working writer was to write and/or edit seven text history books for a couple of academic publishers.
 These books were sold to libraries and schools and used by students to write essays, reports, etc. I choose the periods of American history that I was especially interested in such as the Great Depression and Prohibition.
 I haven’t thought of until recently but notice that a few of them actually get decent reviews on Goodreads.

 This is what I’m currently working on.
 More later.